NordicESMhub/fairies/README.md

 Software FAIRIES hub @ UiO is not meant to remain as a hub-node.
 The aim is to transfer all the FAIR software and other best software practices activities to more permanent services served by USIT.
 Nowadays, apart from training activities (under CodeRefinery framework) there is no service unit to support high-quality research software developments and publication.
 We are aiming at setting up a new service similar to what is provided by the UK Software Sustainability Institute (https://www.software.ac.uk/) and foresee several steps:
 1. Transfer hub/node activities to USIT that would naturally provide day-to-day services to researchers for their research software;
-2. Identify synergies at national and Nordic level: Norway is a tiny country with few inhabitants and qualified staff in the domain of software engineering in academia is scarce.
+2. Identify synergies at national and Nordic level: Norway is a tiny country with few inhabitants, and qualified staff in the domain of software engineering in academia is scarce.
 We think that having a center of excellence at national level would make more sense, and we believe UiO-USIT can lead these activities e.g. extend what will be done within UiO to other universities in Norway.

 ### Angi mulig vertsinstitusjon